kiji-reactor/wibi-dota/README.md

 Examine the ddl files to see the table layouts.
 We store all non-derived data at the timestamp that the game it corresponds to started at.
-Thus the dota_matches table will only ever have one value for a given row and column and dota_player may have many.
+Thus the dota_matches table will only ever have one value for a given row and column and dota_player table may have many.
 Note Kiji uses milliseconds timestamp (in contrast to Vavle's API which returns seconds).

 Both the matches and players table store the data in a raw form as it was gathered from the Dota API.